KehanGuo2/MolPuzzle/README.md

 The figure illustrates the problem of molecular structure elucidation alongside its analogical counterpart, the crossword puzzle, highlighting the parallels in strategy and complexity between these two intellectual challenges

-## 🔥 News
-- 2024.09: 🎉🎉 MolPuzzle has been accepted by NeurIPS 2024 Dataset and Benchmark Track as a spotlight!

 ## 📊Model Summary